 If you’ve got a collection of shells that you’ve been waiting to do something with, then I think you’ll love this Stenciled Beach Sign that’s super easy and comes together in less than one hour!

-And if you don’t have a few shells stashed in boxes and bags, they’re easy to find in craft stores or at Amazon.
+And if you don’t have a few shells stashed in boxes and bags, they’re easy to find in craft stores or on Amazon.

 Let’s get some quick coastal decor going!

 - Bleached Sand acrylic paint (DecoArt Americana)

 - stencil brush

 - scrap lint-free cotton material

 - beach shells